 ACA has a few good points.
 It will extend insurance.
 We bicker about just how many people coverage will be extended to, but maybe 32 million more by 2019.
 That’s a long way from now.
 We’ll subsidize all that.

 Parents will be able to keep their kids on their insurance until 26 – that’s good!

-There is expansion of Medicaid for 16 million people, but what a battleground that is.
-We will see underfunded Medicaid all over the country, with all kinds of variation by state as to what coverage is.
+There is an expansion of Medicaid for 16 million people, but what a battleground that is.
+We will see underfunded Medicaid all over the country, with all kinds of variations by state as to what coverage is.

-Yes, there is some new funding for community health centers and for a few – just a few – preventative services without any cost sharing imposed.
-There are some very limited reforms of the health insurance industry.
-Then there is PCORI, the Patient Centered Outcomes Research Institute, That hasn’t really gotten started yet.
+Yes, there is some new funding for community health centers and for a few – just a few – preventative services without any cost-sharing imposed.
+There are some very limited reforms in the health insurance industry.
+Then there is PCORI, the Patient-Centered Outcomes Research Institute, which hasn’t really gotten started yet.
 But these things are there on paper.

 But I think we have to say, now that we are three years after the bill passed, that corporate stakeholders hijacked the whole political process to protect their markets.

 That market failure wasn’t recognized as the wellspring of system problems.
 The essential problem is the health insurance industry is failing.
 It lacks enough value to justify its bailout by the federal government